phillthetechguy/phillthetechguy/README.md

 # Welcome to My GitHub

 This is the beginning of my journey and im excited to be able to share it with you!
-I’m passionate about building and breaking things to better understand how they work — and ultimately, how to secure and support them.
+I'm an aspiring Cloud Engineer, now focused on AWS, Azure, and automation.
+With experience in troubleshooting, I’m now focused on designing, automating, and securing cloud environments in AWS and Azure.

 This space is where I: